Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 kubectl apply -f password.yaml

-4. Confirm the Secret is created as expected.
+4. Confirm the Secret gets created as expected.

 kubectl get secret password -o yaml